UriShX/Jekyll-portfolio/README.md

 # Jekyll-portfolio
-A Jekyll template based on the [Minima](https://github.com/jekyll/minima) theme, with the addition of a portfolio template.
+A Jekyll template based on the [Minima](https://github.com/jekyll/minima) theme, with the addition of a portfolio page template.

-Deployment to github pages is done through Githu action, see below.
+Deployment to github pages is done through Github action, see below.

 ## Contents At-A-Glance

-The theme is based on [Minima](https://github.com/jekyll/minima), with slightly modified site branding, and an addition of a `portfolio` layout.
+This template is based on the latest version of [Minima](https://github.com/jekyll/minima), with slightly modified site branding, an addition of a `portfolio` layout, and [Staticman](https://staticman.net/) static comments support.

-*For all other files and configuration options not described here, please refer to the [Minima](https://github.com/jekyll/minima) documentation*
+- *For all other files and configuration options not described here, please refer to the [Minima](https://github.com/jekyll/minima) documentation*
+- *For a step-by-step tutorial on how to set up [Staticman](https://staticman.net/) for your own site, please refer to [Travis Downs'](https://travisdowns.github.io/blog/2020/02/05/now-with-comments.html) post on the subject.*

 ### Layouts